-1 the testimony of a foundation witness, raising a genuine question as to the 2 trustworthiness or authenticity of the record.
-3 Reporter's Notes 4 The substance of Uniform Rule 902(11) was added to the Uniform Rules of 5 Evidence in 1986.
-The Comment to 1986 Amendment reads as follows: 6 Subsection 11 is new and embodies a revised version of the 7 recently enacted federal statute dealing with foreign records of 8 regularly conducted activity.
+1 accompanied by a final certification as to the genuineness of the signature and 2 official position (i) of the individual executing the certificate or (ii) of any foreign 3 official who certifies the genuineness of signature and official position of the 4 executing individual or is the last in a chain of certificates that collectively certify the 5 genuineness of signature and official position of the executing official.
+A final 6 certification must be made by a secretary of embassy or legation, consul general, 7 consul, vice consul, or consular agent of the United States, or a diplomatic or 8 consular official of the foreign country who is assigned or accredited to the United 9 States.
+10 (B) Testimony of foundation witness.
+The testimony of a foundation 11 witness is required if a genuine question is raised as to either the trustworthiness or 12 the authenticity of the record.
+13 (C) Notice.
+A party intending to offer a record in evidence or contest 14 the guiness of a profferred record under this rule shall provide notice of that 15 intention to all adverse parties and must make the record available for inspection 16 sufficiently in advance of its offer in evidence to provide the party with a fair 17 opportunity to challenge the record.
+18 Reporter's Note 19 20 The substance of Uniform Rule 902(11) was added to the Uniform Rules of Evidence in 1986.
+The Comment to 1986 Amendment reads as follows: 21 22 Subsection 11 is new and embodies a revised version of the recently enacted federal statute dealing with foreign records of regularly conducted activity.
 18 U.S.C. § 3505.
-Under the federal 9 statute, authentication by certification is limited to foreign business 10 records and to use in criminal proceedings.
-This subsection broadens 11 the federal provision so that it includes domestic as well as foreign records and is applicable in civil as well as criminal cases.
-Domestic 12 records are presumably no less trustworthy and the certification of 13 14 such records can more easily be challenged if the opponent of the 15 evidence chooses to do so.
-As to the federal statute's limitation to criminal matters, ordinarily the rules are more strictly applied in such 16 cases, and the rationale of trustworthiness is equally applicable in civil 17 18 matters.
-Moreover, the absence of confrontation concerns in civil 19 actions militates in favor of extending the rule of the civil side as well.
-20 The rule requires that the certified record be made available for inspection by the adverse party sufficiently in advance of the offer to 21 permit the opponent a fair opportunity to challenge it.
-A fair 22 23 opportunity to challenge the offer may require that the proponent furnish the opponent with a copy of the record in advance of its 24 introduction and that the opponent have an opportunity to examine, 25 not only the record offered, but any other records or documents from 26 27 which the offered record was procured or to which the offered record 28 relates.
-That is a matter not addressed by the rule but left to the 29 discretion of the trial judge.
-30 Except for changes in the formatting of existing Uniform Rule 902(11), the proposed amendments to the rule are based upon the Proposed Rule 902(11) of the 31
+Under the federal statute, authentication by certification is limited to foreign business records and to use in criminal proceedings.
+This subsection broadens the federal provision so that it includes domestic as well as foreign records and is applicable in civil as well as criminal cases.
+Domestic records are presumably no less trustworthy and the certification of such records can more easily be challenged if the opponent of the evidence chooses to do so.
+As to the federal statute 's limitation to criminal matters, ordinarily the rules are more strictly applied in such cases, and the rationale of trustworthiness is equally applicable in civil matters.
+Moreover, the absence of confrontation concerns in civil actions militates in favor of extending the rule of the civil side as well.

+The rule requires that the certified record be made available for inspection by the adverse party sufficiently in advance of the offer to permit the opponent a fair opportunity to challenge it.
+A fair opportunity to challenge the offer may require that the proponent furnish the opponent with a copy of the record in advance of its introduction and that the opponent have an opportunity to examine, not only the record offered, but any other records or documents from which the offered record was procured or to which the offered record relates.
+That is a matter not addressed by the rule but left to the discretion of the trial judge.